 “However, one of the hallmarks of a good and strong digestive system is the ability to digest a variety of foods.
 Between the two, I prefer Atkins because it is actually more Paleolithic than the Paleo Diet,” says Dr. Douillard.
 According to the expert, numerous studies have shown that hunter gatherers from the upper Paleolithic age some 40,000 years ago did eat cereal grains and legumes.
 If fact, according to Harvard anthropologists, the hunter gatherer’s ate about 35-40% of their diet as carbs (including grains and legumes), 20-35% fats and only 15-30% as proteins.
 “This suggests that their diets were actually quite well balanced rather than just a strict high protein, high fat and vegetable diet.”

-Read more here about what our Paleolithic ancestors actually ate.
+Read more about paleo diet reviews or click here about what our Paleolithic ancestors actually ate.